uniQIndividual/scorched.report/README.md

 # Scorched Report

+Scorched Report is a community site dedicated to the Team Scorched game mode in Destiny 2.
+It originated out of the Scorched Enthusiasts community and attempts to capture all the wonderful creations over the years.
+It allows to look up Team Scorched-specific stats, inspect the custom Scorched Cannons, find out more about the game mode and much more!

 Scorched Report was created by uniQ with a lot of help from nblock.
 The Scorched Cannons were kindly created by GerbSnail and the TWAS entries by our resident lore guardian, Jon.
-Please keep in mind that Scorched Report is just a fun project some of us wanted to embark on.
+Please keep in mind that Scorched Report is just a fun project we wanted to embark on.
 We might update things or we might not.

 ## Disclaimer